 It is the policy of the Board to maintain an educational and work environment which is free from all forms of unlawful harassment, including sexual harassment.
 This commitment applies to all District operations, programs, and activities.
 All students, administrators, teachers, staff, and all other school personnel share responsibility for avoiding, discouraging, and reporting any form of unlawful harassment.
 This policy applies to unlawful conduct occurring on school property, or at another location if such conduct occurs during an activity sponsored by the Board.

-The Board will vigorously enforce its prohibition against harassment based on sex, race, color, ethnicity, national origin, religion, marital status, disability, or any other unlawful basis, and encourages those within the District community as well as third parties, who feel aggrieved to seek assistance to rectify the problems.
-The Board will investigate all allegations of harassment and in those cases where unlawful harassment is substantiated, the Board will take immediate steps to end the harassment.
+The Board will vigorously enforce its prohibition against harassment based on sex, race, color, ethnicity, national origin, religion, marital status, disability, genetic information, or any other legally prohibited basis, and encourages those within the District community as well as third parties, who feel aggrieved to seek assistance to rectify the problems.
+The Board will investigate all allegations of unlawful harassment and in those cases where legally prohibited harassment is substantiated, the Board will take immediate steps to end the harassment.
 Individuals who are found to have engaged in unlawful harassment will be subject to appropriate disciplinary action.

 For purposes of this policy, "District community" means students, administrators, teachers, staff, and all other school personnel, including Board members, agents, volunteers, contractors, or other persons subject to the control and supervision of the Board.